Birational Geometry of Singular Moduli Spaces of O'Grady Type: Proof of Theorem

 In this subsection we study deformations of a polarised K3 surface which carry a non-trivial Brauer class with a B-field lift.
 Our main results here are Proposition \ref{prop:deform-no-mukai} and Proposition \ref{prop:deform-with-mukai}.
 Roughly speaking, up to changing the B-field by an integral class, we can always deform a twisted polarised K3 surface to an untwisted polarised K3 surface in the period domain.
 Moreover, if there is a Mukai vector on the initial K3 surface which remains algebraic under deformations, and the initial polarisation is generic with respect to this Mukai vector, then the deformation can be made so that the polarisation is generic with respect to the corresponding Mukai vector on each fibre.
 Moreover, Lemma \ref{lem:technical} shows how to find such an integral class so as to amend a given B-field and make the above deformations possible.

 We briefly recall the necessary notions required for the following discussion.
-The (cohomological) \emph{Brauer group} of a K3 surface $X$ is the torsion subgroup of $H^2(X, \cO^*_X)$.
+The (cohomological) \emph{Brauer group} of a K3 surface $X$ is the torsion part of the cohomology group $H^2(X, \cO^*_X)$ in the analytic (or \'etale) topology.
 A \emph{twisted K3 surface} is a K3 surface $X$ equipped with a Brauer class $\alpha$.
 Using the exponential sequence, we can always find a rational class $B\in H^2(X, \bQ)$, such that its $(0,2)$-component maps to $\alpha$ under the exponential map, i.e. $\exp(B^{0,2})=\alpha$.
 We call such a rational class $B$ a \emph{rational B-field} lift of the Brauer class $\alpha$.
 Note that the B-field lift of any given Brauer class $\alpha$ is not unique.

 For every $\alpha$-twisted sheaf $E$, a twisted Chern character of $E$, and hence a twisted Mukai vector of $E$, is defined in \cite[Proposition 1.2]{HS05}, which depends on the choice of the $B$-field lift $B$ of $\alpha$.
 The construction there guarantees that it is a $B$-twisted \emph{algebraic class}, i.e. a class in the $B$-twisted algebraic cohomology group $H^*_{\mathrm{alg}}(X,B,\bZ):=(\exp(B)\cdot H^*_{\mathrm{alg}}(X, \bQ)) \cap H^*(X,\bZ)$, as defined in \cite[Remark 1.3]{HS05}.